 By the Sound of Things \\ Kate Davies

-By the Sound of Things is an immersive audiovisual experience onboard the unique steam-powered, Mersey-built boat, the Daniel Adamson (The Danny).
+By the Sound of Things was an immersive audiovisual experience onboard the unique steam-powered, Mersey-built boat, the Daniel Adamson (The Danny).

 By the Sound of Things by Kate Davies is commissioned and produced by Abandon Normal Devices.
-Supported using public funding by Arts Council England and Culture Warrington, with further support from The Daniel Adamson Preservation Society, Portico: Portsmouth’s Cargo Terminal, and Maritime Digital Hub.
+Supported using public funding by Arts Council England with further support from The Daniel Adamson Preservation Society, Portico: Portsmouth’s Cargo Terminal, and Maritime Digital Hub.